sharlynntan/EventManagementSystem/readme.txt

 #Extra Features:
 1. Browse Event By Category
 2. View Profile of other users E.g. Creator of event or Attendee of event
-3. Upload/Change Event Cover Image
+3. Upload Event Cover Image
 4. Password Hashing

 Some given assumption for events: when maxpax is met, no new user can sign up.
 Organiser cannot sign up for their own events.
+When deadline is passed, cannot sign up for events.